Sc1entifik/CryptoTax/README.md

     - Changed file structure for better archival and organization.
     - If this version is not working for you downgrade to a lower version for the time being.
 Due to the changing of the file structure some references may now be broken.
     - The file new file structure will be addressed in the next release as will new, and hopefully more simple instructions be written.

+11. v.0.52
+    - Refactored quarterly.py to separate tax and writeoff liabilites for each business entered.

 ## Upcoming features